 Pedals have been a mainstay in our range pretty much since the start and It’s something that we feel is one of the most important parts of the bike.

-Our S2 pedal was a very long process to get right and bring you something that we felt would perform to our standards.
+Our S2 pedal development was a very long process to get right and bring you something that we felt would perform to our standards.

 Already many revisions into the process and happy with our design we finalised our drawing and made some samples by CNC for proof of concept before opening an expensive extrusion mold.
 We then got them out to team riders to test.
 This is one of the most crucial parts of our process and why we have team riders.
-When out for Joyride in Whistler, Matt Jones was landing so heavy on the bike that we found our design compromise so it was back to the drawing board.
+When out for Joyride in Whistler, Matt Jones was landing so heavy on the bike that we found our design was compromised so it was back to the drawing board.

-To save a lot of photos in this story, above is about version 9357 of our design.
 We kept the pin placement exactly the same as we liked the feel, but increased the concavity across the platform – now 2.3mm between the highest and lowest pins, giving that ‘in the pedal’ feeling.
 We also introduced a full length axle for vastly increased durability.

 One thing you’ll notice is the two strengthening braces across the extrusion.
 These were key to increasing the body strength 5 fold.
 The new extrusion is stronger in every way.